-Like a German limousine, the new Jaeger-LeCoultre Master Ultra Thin Moon 39 is as conservative as it is contemporary.
-While the timekeeper doesn’t intend to stun you with high-tech materials that are usually employed by makers of Formula 1 sport cars and F-35 jet fighters, it still delivers a level of refinement that blows brands like Hublot out of the water leaving in them in the dust (figuratively speaking, of course.)
+Like a German limousine, the new Jaeger-LeCoultre Master Ultra Thin Moon 39 (refs.
+Q1368520, Q1362520 (pictured,) and ref.
+Q1362501) is as conservative as it is contemporary.
+While the timekeeper doesn’t intend to stun you with high-tech materials that are usually employed by makers of Formula 1 sports cars and F-35 jet fighters, it still delivers a level of refinement that blows brands like Hublot out of the water leaving in them in the dust (figuratively speaking, of course.)

 JLC belongs to the rare breed of watchmakers that turn everything they touch into… a beautiful timepiece.
-The new Jaeger-LeCoultre Master Ultra Thin Moon 39 automatic series of watches is the latest example of JLC’s mastery.
+The new Master Ultra Thin Moon 39 collection is the latest example of JLC’s mastery.

-The device that was introduced back in January at SIHH 2011 event features a very nice combination of classic elements that somehow make the timepiece look very modern.
-Its case seems to have ideal proportions that allow the medium-sized accessory feel even more comfortable even on a relatively narrow wrist.
-But that is somewhat predictable when a brand takes the industry’s golden standard of a dress watch.
+The device that was introduced back in January at SIHH 2011 event features a nice combination of classic elements that somehow make the timepiece look stunningly modern.
+The case has the ideal proportions that allow the medium-sized accessory to feel even more comfortable even on a relatively narrow wrist.
+But that is somewhat predictable when a brand takes the industry’s gold standard of a dress watch.

 The bezel is thin enough not to draw too much unnecessary attention to itself, yet is prominent enough to serve as a perfect frame for the simple, laconic dial.

-Even the alligator leather strap seems to be toned to better match the combination of rose gold case and off-white dial (by the way of speaking, making it a bit difficult to find a third-party replacement since you will always long to that beautifully well-matched color of the original strap.)
+Even the alligator leather strap is toned to better match the combination of rose gold case and off-white dial (by the way of speaking, making it a bit difficult to find a third-party replacement since you will always long to that beautifully well-matched color of the original strap.)

-Although during the recent years Swiss watchmaking brands partially succumbed to the fad of “oversized” watches churning out hundreds of models that look almost as big as a hockey puck, it is pleasant to see that there are still models that are issued in a more classic size.
+Although during the recent years some brands have -at least partially- succumbed to the fad of “oversized” watches churning out hundreds of models that look almost as big as a hockey puck, it is pleasant to see that there are still models that are issued in a more classic size.

-Placed at 6 o’clock, the simple, but picturesque complication is accompanied with a simple circular calendar indicator that shows current date with a thin baton-shaped hand.
+Placed at 6 o’clock, the simple, but the picturesque complication is accompanied by a simple circular calendar indicator that shows current date with a thin baton-shaped hand.

 While Arabic numerals on the date display are a bit too small for my taste, I think that it won’t be a problem for long-term owners since, with time, you will be able to correctly register current date even without looking at actual numerals.

-Driven by the new JLC Caliber 925 automatic movement (as usual, crafted, assembled and decorated by hand at Jaeger-LeCoultre’s own production facility,) the watch features standard power reserve of 43 hours.
+Driven by the new JLC Caliber 925 automatic movement (as usual, crafted, assembled and decorated by hand at Jaeger-LeCoultre’s production facility,) the Master Ultra Thin Moon 39 features standard power reserve of 43 hours.